joelkoen/PicoLimbo/docs/config/default-configuration.md

 # List of valid BungeeGuard tokens for authenticating incoming players
 tokens = []

+[world]
+# Default spawn dimension
+# Allowed values: "overworld", "nether", or "end"
+spawn_dimension = "overworld"
+# Sets the time in the world
+# Allowed values: "sunrise", "noon", "sunset", "midnight", or a specific time in ticks (0-24000)
+time_world = "midnight"
+# Lock the time in the world to `time_world` value
+lock_time = true

 [server_list]
 # Maximum count shown in your server list, does not affect the player limit
 max_players = 20